Parkrun: Participation

 All Parkruns are 5 km in length and are free to enter.
-Anyone can take part, including walkers as well as runners.
-Participants include parents with their children, pensioners, people with their dogs, wheelchair users, people pushing prams, and club and casual runners, although not all courses are suitable for all participants.
+Anyone can take part, including walkers.
+Participants include parents with their children, pensioners, people with their dogs, wheelchair users, people pushing prams, and club and casual runners; not all courses are suitable for all participants.
 Beginner runners, older adults and overweight people are common.
 Visually impaired runners and walkers are also able to participate, with the aid of trained guides.

-They usually take place at the same time, at the same place, on the same course, once per week.
-There is no formal procedure before the run, with participants asked to arrive shortly before the start time and wait near the starting line.
+Events usually take place weekly at the same time, at the same place and on the same course.
+There is no formal procedure before the run, with participants asked to arrive shortly before the start time and wait near to the starting line.
 A run director will make announcements giving safety instructions and community news before beginning the run.
 Participants run or walk the course and are directed by marshals along the correct route to the finish line.

 As each runner enters the finish funnel, a volunteer records their finishing place and time.
 The results are uploaded to the Parkrun website, which also generates a number of statistics.
 The results available are: finishing position for both male and female runners, finish time, whether a personal best time has been achieved, the total number of runs completed by an individual, their age grade result and their position in relation to other veteran or junior runners.

-To have a time recorded, runners are asked to register on the Parkrun website, print out a personal ID that includes a barcode and bring it to each event.
-Alternatively, they can download the barcode or QR code to a phone app or fitness or smart watch.
+To have a time recorded, runners need to register on the Parkrun website, print out a personal ID that includes a barcode and bring it to each event.
+Alternatively, they can download the barcode or QR code to a phone app or fitness/smart watch.
 Registration needs to be done just once, with the barcode valid for any subsequent Parkrun in the world.
-Runners can still participate without registering, or if they forget to bring their personal barcode, but they will not have their time or participation recorded.
-If the runner does not have a barcode, their position on the finishers table will be recorded with the name "unknown" and no time.
-After passing the finish line, each runner is handed a "finish token" corresponding to their position.
-This is later scanned alongside their personal barcode, if they have one, to link their result with their Parkrun profile.
+Runners can still participate without registering or if they forget to bring their personal barcode, but they will not have their time or participation recorded.
+If the runner does not have a barcode, their position on the finishers table will be recorded with the name "Unknown Athlete" and no time.
+After passing the finish line, each runner is handed a finish token, corresponding to their position; this is later scanned alongside their personal barcode, if they have one, to link their result with their Parkrun profile.

-The Daily Telegraph reported that "what's clever is that it's not a race against everyone else but a timed run", and that trying to improve your personal best time is a great incentive even for slower runners.
+The Daily Telegraph reported that "what's clever is that it's not a race against everyone else but a timed run" and that trying to improve your personal best time is a great incentive even for slower runners.
 The paper further explained that the success of the events is down to them being free and weekly, because it allows people to get into a routine.

-An article in The Daily Telegraph said that a drop in gym usage can be attributed to a backlash against gym membership fees combined with the popularity of events such as Parkrun and fitness tracking devices.
+Another Telegraph article said that a drop in gym usage can be attributed to a backlash against membership fees, combined with the popularity of events such as Parkrun and fitness tracking devices.